HTTP-RPC/Sierra/README.md

 <img src="README/date-time-picker-1.png" width="460px"/>
 <img src="README/date-time-picker-2.png" width="460px"/>

+These classes are localized.
 See [DateTimePickerTest.java](sierra-test/src/main/java/org/httprpc/sierra/test/DateTimePickerTest.java) for more information.

 ### Suggestion Pickers
 The `SuggestionPicker` component allows a user to choose from a list of predefined values: